VachanaVisweswaraiah/Data-Matrix-Tool/README.md

 *   Network device IPs

-*   Serial numbers and configuration stringsinto **Data Matrix codes** that can be scanned and printed using standard barcode readers like **PowerScan PM9600**.
+*   Serial numbers and configuration strings into **Data Matrix codes** that can be scanned and printed using standard barcode readers like **PowerScan PM9600**.

 📦 Features